Dynatrace/OneAgent-SDK-for-NodeJs/README.md

 The result of `traceIncomingMessage()` is a tracer object to be used for further operations related to this trace (see [Tracers](#tracers) for details).

-Besides the common APIs for outgoing tracers this tracer offers the additional methods `setVendorMessageId()` and `setCorrelationId()` which may be used to set more details about the message sent.
+Besides the common APIs for incoming tracers this tracer offers the additional methods `setVendorMessageId()` and `setCorrelationId()` which may be used to set more details about the message sent.
 Both APIs receive a `string` as parameter to pass the `correlationId` or `vendorMessageId` provided by messaging system.

 **Example (see [MessagingSample.js](samples/Messaging/MessagingSample.js) for more details):**